 and it also carries out activities such as Prison Visitation,

-Free legal services, Symposium/Seminar with church leaderships,
+Free legal services, Symposium/Seminar with church leadership,

-etc in line with the aims and Objectives of the fellowship.
+etc in line with the Aims and Objectives of the fellowship.

 The President-in-Council (PiC) is the highest decision

 making body of the fellowship, It meets three times in a year in

 different places across the regions and plan for the soul and